MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-asp-net-core.md

 ## Establish a secure tunnel to your tab content

 Microsoft Teams is an entirely cloud-based product, and thus requires that your tab content be available from the cloud using HTTPS endpoints.
-Teams doesn't allow local hosting.
-Therefore, you need to either publish your tab to a public URL, or use a proxy that will expose your local port to an internet-facing URL.
+Teams doesn't allow local hosting, therefore, you need to either publish your tab to a public URL, or use a proxy that will expose your local port to an internet-facing URL.

 To test your tab you'll use [ngrok](https://ngrok.com/docs).
 Your server's web endpoints will be available during the current session on your local machine.
 When the machine is shut down or goes to sleep the service will no longer be available.